fieldtrip/website/tutorial/distributedcomputing_parfor.md

     cfg = [];
     avgFICplanarComb = ft_combineplanar(cfg, avgFICplanar);

-    %% HERE you would definitely save the results to file, in a non-tutorial script, since this is the end of the per-subject analysis
+    % HERE you would definitely save the results to file

-    %% Calculate grand average
-    % Grand average is on multiple subjects, so first need to do the analysis
+    % Calculate the grand average over multiple subjects, this requires that we first do the analysis on multiple subjects
-    % on multiple subjects.
+    %
     % cfg = [];
     % cfg.channel   = 'all';
     % cfg.latency   = 'all';
     % cfg.parameter = 'avg';
-    % grandavgFIC = ft_timelockgrandaverage(cfg, allsubj_FIC_pc{:});
+    % grandavgFIC = ft_timelockgrandaverage(cfg, avgFICplanarComb_subj1, avgFICplanarComb_subj2, ...);

 ## Multi-subject, sequential loop